-Over 200 Navy personnel isolating after outbreak, dozen infected
+Over 200 Navy personnel isolating after outbreak, dozens infected

 Last August, the facility was put into lockdown following a positive wastewater sample during the Delta outbreak.

-"All personnel are adhering to MOH guidelines around mask wearing, distancing, hand washing and limiting contact time," the defence force said in a statement.
+"All personnel are adhering to MOH guidelines around mask-wearing, distancing, hand washing and limiting contact time," the defence force said in a statement.

 Given the current number of cases across the country, the spokesperson said it is not unexpected to have cases occur in Navy personnel, especially those in Auckland.